University: University of Oxford

 What do you most/least enjoy about your career and why?

 I enjoy the fast-paced nature of the work, as well as the intellectual stimulation – no two days are the same.
 I’m challenged on a daily basis, which can be daunting but can also feel very rewarding at the end of a successful day where you have achieved something for your client.

 The hours can be long, but there has been a push across the profession recently to instil more of a work-life balance.
 I don’t often find myself working at the weekend, but when I do, it is appreciated and does not go unnoticed.

 How involved are you with business development and promoting the firm?

-What makes your firm stand out from the rest?
+What makes Mayer Brown stand out from the rest?

-What is your dream holiday destination?
+Where is your dream holiday destination?

 I would love to go the Maldives for two weeks.
 I would sit on the beach and not be contactable by anyone!